bonomani/devmon/docs/INSTALLATION.md

    - You will find the generic in devmon/extra folder

 ## Git Notes
-### Update of devmon.cfg on the repo and locally excluded block the update (abandon)
+### Update of devmon.cfg from the github repo and locally excluded block the update (abandon)
 Revert exclusion of your devmon.cfg from git to be able to update it Put your local modif (else than devmon.cfg if any) on the stash
 ```bash